John Oliver (bishop): Early life and education

 Oliver was born on 14 April 1935.
 He was educated at Westminster and Gonville and Caius College, Cambridge.
 He has Master of Arts (MA Cantab) and Master of Letters (MLitt) degrees.

 Ordained ministry

 He was made a deacon at Michaelmas 1964 (20 September) at Cromer Parish Church and ordained a priest the Michaelmas following (19 September 1965) at Norwich Cathedral, both times by Launcelot Fleming, Bishop of Norwich.
 After a curacy in Norfolk, he spent a period as chaplain and assistant master at Eton College.
 Following incumbencies in Devon, he became Archdeacon of Sherborne and Rector of West Stafford in Dorset before being consecrated a bishop on 6 December 1990 at Westminster Abbey.
 He served in the House of Lords from January 1997 until November 2003 with special responsibility for agricultural and environmental policy.
 He was succeeded by Anthony Priddis, previously Bishop suffragan of Warwick.

+He published one book, The Church and Social Order, 1919 -1939 in 1968.

+From 2005 until 2010, he sat as a member of the inquiry into the murder of Billy Wright at Maze Prison, which was set up following the Northern Ireland Peace Agreement.

 Personal life

-He married Meriel Moore in 1961; she died in 2014.
+He married Meriel Moore in 1961; she was the first woman to teach divinity at Eton College and the first woman Reader at Hereford Cathedral.
+She died in 2014.
 They had two sons and one daughter; his daughter died in 2002.